devStoyanov/FortiFlask/README.md

 * To create the tables in database in FortiFlask directory run:
   docker-compose -f docker-compose.prod.yml exec web python manage.py create_db

+* FATAL:  database "hello_flask_dev" does not exist
+  Run docker-compose down -v to remove the volumes along with the containers.
+Then, re-build the images, run the command to create the tables again:
+  docker-compose -f docker-compose.prod.yml exec web python manage.py create_db

 * You can check if the tables are created successfully by running:
   docker-compose exec -f docker-compose.prod.yml db psql --username=your_postgres_username --dbname=your_postgres_db_name
 * In psql type: